razbary/Stretch-CS2/README.md

 # Stretch-CS2

+* Tired of slow alt-tabbing when playing with a stretched resolution in Counter Strike?
+This AHK Script solves that problem completely!*

 This is an AutoHotkey (AHK) script that allows users to:
 - Input custom screen resolution settings (width and height).
 - Browse and select the path to cs2.exe (Counter-Strike 2).